-To support our salary setting strategy, we have an international position evaluation system and an industry benchmarking data tool.
-Salary levels are primarily based on the complexity of the position, employee goal fulfillment, and the ability to perform the required tasks for the position.
-External factors, such as the market value for the specific position are also used to determine salary levels.
+Our compensation strategy is designed to make salary progression a positive driver and ensure a transparent process.
+Salaries are primarily based on the complexity of the role, individual goal achievement, and the ability to perform assigned tasks.
+External factors, such as the market value of the role, are also considered when determining salary levels.